 Notification of Financial Aid Awards

 After the student has been accepted for admission, and the Free Application for Federal Student Aid (FAFSA) is reviewed, notifications of award packages will be sent to students who qualify.
-They are asked to accept or decline the award within two weeks of notification.
+They are asked to accept or decline the award notification.

 Federal Student Financial Aid Penalties for Drug Law Violations